advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 You need to find the URL of the Function to set up the GitHub App's webhook.

-This is returned when you deploy the function to the Function App using the `deploy.sh` script.
+This is returned when you deploy the function to the Function App using the `scripts/deploy.sh` script.
 If you used a different method, you may need to find it manually.

 You can use the Azure Portal, the Azure CLI, or the VSCode Azure Functions extension to do this.